hanayashiki/blog/blogs/028-notes-on-async-rust.md

       3. See reasons why constructing `Pin<&mut Self>` is unsafe:
          1. https://doc.rust-lang.org/std/pin/struct.Pin.html#method.new_unchecked

-   4. Miscs
+   4. Miscellaneous

       1. `fn check_for_move(self: Pin<&mut Self>)` vs `fn check_for_move(mut self: Pin<&mut Self>)`

          1. Note the `mut` placed before self
-         2. However, there are basically no difference because
+         2. However, there are basically no differences because
             1. Nothing inside `self: Pin<&mut Self>` can be mutated (`__pointer` field is not mutable for users, either).
             2. Methods like `get_unchecked_mut`, `map_unchecked_mut` moves `self` out thus not requiring `mut self` as input.
-            3. `mut self` and `self` actually means you will consume `self` so the `mut` does not matter to the caller anyways.
+            3. The `mut` in `mut self` actually means you will mutate `self` after you consume `self` in the function body.
+Since it consumes the input, the `mut` does not matter to the caller anyways.
          3. Here `self` is nothing but a value of type `Pin<&mut Self>`, just like any other parameters.
          4. Both `self` and `mut self` _allows_ getting mut in unsafe code.